slsa-framework/slsa-proposals/0006/README.md

     each branch must have a full set of style, template, and Jekyll related files.
 It may also be an advantage, since we are able to deal with one branch at a time.
-    -   Building the `main` branch produces the unversioned files.
+    -   Building `main` produces the unversioned files.
     -   Building a version branch produces the versioned directory and files in it.
     -   However, using `baseurl: "/<version>" destination: "_site/<version>"` in